 Good honours degree or equivalent.
 Mature applicants are encouraged to apply.
 Portfolio of writing required for consideration as part of application procedure.
-Degree marks transcript, 2 references and a portfolio of writing required.
+Degree marks transcript, two references and a portfolio of writing required.

 Months of entry